 - 3.1 This policy has been developed in consultation with staff, pupils and parents.
-The consultation and policy development process involved the following steps: - 1.
+The consultation and policy development process involved the following steps (and will continue to be followed for notable changes to the policy): - 1.
 Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - 2.
-Staff consultation all school staff were given the opportunity to review the policy and make recommendations - 3.
-Parent/stakeholder consultation parents/carers were given the opportunity review the policy and make recommendations - 4.
+Staff consultation school staff were given the opportunity to review the policy and make recommendations - 3.
+Parent/stakeholder consultation parents/carers were given the opportunity to review the policy and make recommendations - 4.
 Pupil consultation via the school council- consideration given to what pupils want from RSE - 5.
 Ratification once amendments were made, the policy was shared with governors and ratified